SpecFlowOSS/SpecFlowWiki/Troubleshooting-Visual-Studio-Integration.md

 It seems that VS2015 handles solution-level NuGet packages differently (those registered in the `.nuget\packages.config` file of the solution).
 As a result, solution-level NuGet packages must be listed in the projects that use them, otherwise Test Explorer cannot recognise the test runner.

 To fix this issue, either re-install the SpecFlow+ Runner NuGet packages, or add the dependency on the `SpecRun.Runner` package (`<package id="SpecRun.Runner" version="1.2.0" />`) to the packages.config file of your SpecFlow projects.
 You might need to restart Visual Studio to see your tests.

-### VS2015: Tests turn grayish-green in the Test Explorer window after completing the execution of tests with SpecFlow+ Runner

-This is a known cosmetic issue and will be addressed later.